 For many reasons, employees may feel unable to articulate their mental health needs with colleagues and managers.
-Data gathered by the Time to Change campaign shows that fears about disclosure of a mental health condition are often greater than the level of actual discrimination, and therefore employers should endeavour not to reinforce these fears and should aim to lead by example, fostering an open and supportive environment where employees feel confident that they will be treated with respect and not negatively affected by disclosure.
-16
+Data gathered by the Time to Change campaign shows that fears about disclosure of a mental health condition are often greater than the level of actual discrimination, and therefore employers should endeavour not to reinforce these fears and should aim to lead by example, fostering an open and supportive environment where employees feel confident that they will be treated with respect and not negatively affected by disclosure.20

 Mind have reported that one in five people would not be prepared to disclose difficulties with mental health to their manager due to the perception that they would be denied promotions or be first in line for redundancy.

-Where staff don't feel able to communicate their needs, undetected issues can easily develop into a more serious period of mental illness, resulting in work absence or 'presenteeism': coming to work and underperforming during periods of ill health.
-17
+Where staff don't feel able to communicate their needs, undetected issues can easily develop into a more serious period of mental illness, resulting in work absence, or 'presenteeism'; coming to work and underperforming during periods off ill-health.21

-Some of this perception of stigma can be ameliorated by clear company policies that state the organisation's commitment to equal opportunities, such as statements in recruitment materials that indicate a commitment to promoting physical and mental well-being amongst staff.
-17
+Some of this perception of stigma can be ameliorated by clear company policies that state the organisation's stance on equal opportunities, such as statements in recruitment materials that indicate a commitment to promoting physical and mental well-being amongst staff.21

-Open work cultures which encourage discussion and communication about mental health, offer training or talks on mental health and coping resources, take a proactive stance on ending workplace stigma, and organise volunteering and social activities can help employees to feel that they will be treated with sensitivity should they decide to disclose mental health difficulties.
-18
+Open work cultures which encourage discussion and communication about mental health, offer training or talks on mental health and coping resources, take a proactive stance on ending workplace stigma, and organise volunteering and social activities can help employees to feel that they will be treated with sensitivity should they decide to disclose mental health difficulties.22

-Ensure that employees are aware of what constitutes bullying or harassment in the workplace, such as asking personal questions about a person's illness, making unreasonable demands on an individual, making assumptions about a person's ability or sickness absence, or excluding them from social events.
+Ensure that employees are aware of what constitutes bullying or harassment in the workplace, such as asking personal questions about a person's illness, making unreasonable demands on an individual, making assumptions about a person's ability or sickness absence, or excluding them from social events, all of which may be examples of direct discrimination or even harassment.23